phaserjs/phaser/README.md

 * PIXI.Strip and PIXI.Rope have been removed.
 All functionality is now available via Phaser.Rope.
 * PIXI.Graphics and PIXI.GraphicsData have been removed.
 All functionality is now available via Phaser.Graphics.
 The respective renderers have been updated.
 * PIXI.PI_2, PIXI.RAD_TO_DEG and PIXI.DEG_TO_RAD have all been removed, as they are no longer used internally, and are all available under Phaser.Math.
+* PIXI.RETINA_PREFIX has been removed, as it was never used anywhere internally.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).